tamtran4869/sql_challenge/Balanced_tree/solutions.md

 2. What is the average unique products purchased in each transaction?

-Using subquery to get count of unique product, then computing the average.
+Using the subquery to get the count of unique products, then computing the average.

 ``` sql
 SELECT